incident-managementstartupsbest-tools

 2. Squadcast

 The budget pick for alerting and on-call.
 Free tier covers 5 users.
-On the live pricing page, Pro is $20/user/month on annual billing and Premium is $29/user/month on annual billing, with Enterprise custom.
+On the annual billing view we reviewed, Pro was listed at $15/user/month and Premium at $24/user/month.
+Enterprise is custom.

-The catch: SolarWinds acquisition adds roadmap uncertainty.
+The catch: SolarWinds ownership may affect future roadmap and packaging, so buyers should verify current direction during evaluation.
 UI is rougher than competitors.
 Some stronger security/admin features and longer retention sit on Premium or Enterprise.
 Community and documentation are thinner.

 Good fit for very early-stage teams (5-30 engineers) that want stronger alerting/on-call depth and can live with the SolarWinds acquisition risk.